 Bifidobacterium lactis BB-12® and Metabolism of Glucose and Fats

 Oxidative stress is known to be a factor in the pathophysiology of diabetes, and research has indicated that probiotics may have a role in reducing oxidative stress.
 This was demonstrated by Ejtahed et al (2012) in a trial using 64 subjects with type 2 diabetes mellitus.
-For six weeks, one group received probiotic yogurt containing Lactobacillus acidophilus LA-05 and Bifidobacterium lactis BB-12®, and a control group received conventional yogurt.
+For six weeks, one group received probiotic yoghurt containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®, and a control group received conventional yoghurt.
 The probiotic group showed significantly lower fasting blood glucose, highlighting a role for probiotics in the management of diabetes.

-Impaired lipid metabolism in diabetics has been the focus of further studies.
+Impaired lipidmetabolism in diabetics has been the focus of further studies.
 Another trial by Ejtahed et al (2011) monitored 60 male and female subjects with type 2 diabetes and elevated cholesterol (LDL-C) for six weeks.
-The control group was given 300 g of conventional yogurt daily, and an intervention group was given 300 g of probiotic yogurt containing Lactobacillus acidophilus LA-05 and Bifidobacterium lactis BB-12®.
+The control group was given 300g of conventional yoghurt daily, and an intervention group was given 300g of probiotic yoghurt containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®.
 The probiotic group showed a 4.54% decrease in total cholesterol and a 7.45% decrease in LDL-C compared with control, suggesting that probiotics may improve cardiovascular disease risk factors in type 2 diabetics.

 Further relevant studies: Asemi et al (2013), Ejtahed et al (2011), Laitinen et al (2009), Mohamadshahi et al, (2014), Sadrzadeh-Yeganeh et al (2011).